karatelabs/karate/README.md

 ## Gradle

-Alternatively for Gradle you need two `dependencies`:
+Alternatively for Gradle you need these two entries:

 ```yml
     testCompile 'com.intuit.karate:karate-junit4:0.8.0'